berry bounty

 Recipe Tips

-• If your chocolate is quite thick once you melt it, try stirring in 1 tsp of melted coconut oil and it will be easier to coat the bars.
+• Chocolate tip: If your chocolate is quite thick once you melt it, try stirring in 1 tsp of melted coconut oil and it will be easier to coat the bars.

-• For the chocolate I like to use a 70% dark chocolate.
+• Which chocolate: For the chocolate I like to use a 70% dark chocolate.
 This counteracts the sweetness of the fruit, but if you prefer a sweeter chocolate feel free to use that.

-• I also don’t add maple syrup to the filling.
-I think the coconut and chocolate are sweet enough but if you have a sweet tooth then add a tbsp to the mix.
+• Sweetness: I don’t add sugar or any sweetener to the filling.
+I think the coconut and chocolate are sweet enough.
+However, if preferred, add a tbsp to the mix.

-If you liked this raspberry ruffles recipe, why not try these other easy options:
+If you liked this raspberry ruffles recipe, why not try:

 Easy Salted Caramel Truffles